-Pedacomp was started by Keith Wolfson, a computer programmer, computer analyst, businessman, and teacher.
-Also a graduate in Business and Economics, and the holder of a Graduate diploma of Education and a Masters of Education in Technology in Education.
+Special Education Australia was started by Keith Wolfson, a computer programmer, computer analyst, businessman, and teacher with degrees in Business, Economics, and Education.

-In 2005, after a long career in technology in business and a shorter career in secondary school teaching, Keith Wolfson registered Pedacomp and commenced offering teacher professional development wirkshops.
+In 2005, after a long career in technology in business and a shorter career in secondary school teaching, Keith registered his company Pedacomp and commenced offering teacher professional development workshops.
 His primary interest was how teachers can use technology to enhance enhance student learning, rather than how to teach students about technology.

 Pedacomp’s first workshop in August 2005 was “Using Web Page Design with Microsoft Frontpage to Enhance Student Learning” with sessions held in multiple venues across urban and rural New South Wales.
 The second course was “Using Microsoft Office as a Teaching and Learning Tool”.